kodhiline/lecture-notes/content/notes/xx1000/svg-element-with-js.md

 ## js function
 + To simplify creating process of SVG elements some functions can be built, e.g. for creating a SGV container and a line ([Matt, 2014](https://stackoverflow.com/a/21362202/9475509)).
-+ Modified code is as follow
++ Modified code from reference is given as follow
   ```js
   function shape(type, attrs) {
     var elem = document.createElementNS(